 April 2026

-In April, our humans were going to a conference in Istanbul and they would be exploring the ancient civilisation at Gobeklitepe as well.
+In April, our humans went to a conference in Istanbul.
+We attended as delegates and followed the group as it went southeast to Mesopotamia to explore the ancient civilisation at Göbekli Tepe.
 Check out the map to follow our route.

 Click each photo to enlarge